Coastal

 Transects

-Preface This week I have expanded the coastR package with the inclusion of a function that calculates the angle of the heading for alongshore or shore-normal transects.
+This week I have expanded the coastR package with the inclusion of a function that calculates the angle of the heading for alongshore or shore-normal transects.
 The rest of this blog post is the vignette that I’ve written detailing the set of this function.
 Next week I’ll likely be taking a break from coastR development to finally create a package for the SACTN dataset.
 That is a project that has been in the works for a loooong time and it will be good to finally see a development release available to the public.

 Predominant Atmospheric and Oceanic Patterns during Coastal Marine Heatwaves